 Exceptions for children 7 years & younger may be made; call UnCruise Adventures or your travel agent to request pre-approval.
 On private charters of any vessel, all ages are welcome; child age restriction is waived.

-Q. Are life jackets available on board to fit my child?
+Q. Are life jackets (PFDs) available on board to fit my child?

-We carry type 1 life preservers on board for each guest (adult and child) in the case of an emergency.
-In addition, we use type III PFD’s for our excursions from the vessel.
+We carry Type 1 life preservers (PFDs--personal floatation devices) on board for each guest (adult and child) in the case of an emergency.
+In addition, we use Type III PFD’s for our excursions from the vessel.
 For children, these PFD’s are sized by weight.
 Regarding our activities and PFD’s for children, we have the following guidelines established:

 Q. Do I need to pack anything extra for my kids?

 None of our vessels carry kid-sized boots and rain gear.
 You must pack and bring our own.
 If traveling to Alaska, we recommend bringing an extra pair of gloves—kids tend to get wet.